 Iced coffee is basically coffee that is brewed as per normal and then cooled down and poured over ice.
-So while there are specific iced coffee makers on the market, these aren’t strictly necessary for iced coffee.
+So while there are specific iced coffee makers on the market (like the Mr Coffee Iced Coffee Maker), these aren’t strictly necessary for iced coffee.
 Instead iced coffee is usually some form of dripped coffee.
-It can be made in an Aeropress, a French Press, a drip coffee maker, a pour over – you name it really.
+It can be made in an Aeropress, a French Press, a drip coffee maker, a pour over or an iced coffee maker – you name it really.
 From there you can either let the coffee cool and pour it over ice cubes, or brew it directly over the ice cubes so that the hot coffee melts the cubes and cools the drink.

 Cold Brew vs Iced Coffee: The Verdict

 So cold brew vs iced coffee, which should you opt for?
 Is one objectively better than the other?
-The short answer is that cold brew involves cumulatively less work but has a more generic flavour, while iced coffee over time involves more work but allows for a more varied flavour profile.
+The short answer is that cold brew involves cumulatively less work but has a more generic flavor, while iced coffee over time involves more work but allows for a more varied flavor profile.